Lumi-supercomputer/LUMI-training-materials/docs/2day-20260422/205-Containers.md

     This often comes with limitations though, as (a) that ROCm version is still limited by the drivers on the system and (b) we've seen incompatibilities between newer ROCm versions and the Cray MPICH libraries.

-*   And a combination of both: LUST with the help of AMD have prepared some containers with popular AI applications.
+*   The LUMI AI factory, and before LUST with the help of AMD, have prepared some containers with popular AI applications.
-    These containers use some software from Conda, a newer ROCm version installed through RPMs, and some performance-critical code that is compiled specifically for LUMI.
+    These containers mix software from PyPi or Conda (the LUST containers), often a newer ROCm version installed through RPMs, and some performance-critical code that is compiled specifically for LUMI.

-*   **Isolation** is often considered as an advantage of containers also.
-The isolation helps preventing that software picks up libraries it should not pick up.
-In a context with multiple services running on a single server, it limits problems when the security of a container is compromised to that container.
-However, it also comes with a big disadvantage in an HPC context: Debugging and performance profiling also becomes a lot harder.

-    In fact, with the current state of container technology, it is often a pain also when running MPI applications as it would be much better to have only a single container per node, running MPI inside the container at the node level and then between containers on different nodes.

 Remember though that whenever you use containers, you are the system administrator and not LUST.
 We can impossibly support all different software that users want to run in containers, and all possible Linux distributions they may want to run in those containers.
-We provide some advice on how to build a proper container, but if you chose to neglect it it is up to you to solve the problems that occur.
+We provide some advice on how to build a proper container, but if you chose to neglect it, it is up to you to solve the problems that occur.

 <figure markdown style="border: 1px solid #000">
   ![Storage manageability: Python](https://462000265.lumidata.eu/2day-20260422/img/LUMI-2day-20260422-205-Containers/ContainersStoragePython.png){ loading=lazy }